Elder Abuse: It’s More than Just Physical Abuse or Caregiver Neglect

 - Financial exploitation

 Among these types of abuse, there can be a wide array of acts, non-actions, and behaviors that can constitute elder abuse.
 For instance, neglect is not just caregiver neglect, it can include self-neglect and potentially drug abuse.
-According to a national survey from the National Center on Elder Abuse, conducted in 2006, the breakdown of reported abuse consists of mostly situations of self-neglect and caregiver neglect.
+According to a national survey from the National Center on Elder Abuse, conducted in 2006, the breakdown of reported abuse consists mostly of situations of self-neglect and caregiver neglect.
 Additionally, Colorado Public Radio reported that in Colorado alone, in 2015, 17,000 elder abuse cases were filed.
 That is a 41 percent increase from the year before.
 Elder abuse must be addressed.

 Physical abuse consists of physical force or violence on another that results in bodily injury, pain, or impairment.
 Most commonly, one thinks of assault, battery, or inappropriate restraint.
 More commonly, perpetrators of this type of abuse upon the elderly are family members or significant others.
 Often the perpetrator may have an alcohol or substance abuse issue.
 However, that does not mean that physical abuse cannot occur at a nursing home as well.
 Signs of physical abuse include visible injuries or bruises.
 Some injuries may not be visible to the eye, but would be visible to medical specialists.
 Physical signs of abuse include: